therepos/docusaurus/docs/about/index.md

     git push
     ```

-## Guides
+## Guide

+This guide is meant for a quick deploy.
 To understand more about how to use or customise the site, please refer to the official [Docusaurus Guides](https://docusaurus.io/docs/category/guides).

 ### Structure